Dean Fairchild, Elisabeth Root discuss public health’s critical role in pandemic response

 About The Ohio State University College of Public Health

 The Ohio State University College of Public Health is a leader in educating students, creating new knowledge through research, and improving the livelihoods and well-being of people in Ohio and beyond.
 The College's divisions include biostatistics, environmental health sciences, epidemiology, health behavior and health promotion, and health services management and policy.
-It is ranked 22nd among all colleges and programs of public health in the nation, and first in Ohio, by U.S. News and World Report.
+It is ranked first in Ohio, and 26th among all colleges and programs of public health in the nation by U.S. News and World Report.
 Its specialty programs are also considered among the best in the country.
-The MHA program is ranked 5th and the health policy and management specialty is ranked 21st.
+The MHA program is ranked 5th, the epidemiology specialty is ranked 21st, the health policy and management specialty is ranked 22nd and the biostatistics specialty is ranked 23rd.